kraig-hebert/chess-position-tool/roadmap.md

 ## Bugs to Fix

+- when exiting editMode if no changes made then don't update moves list
 - Add isKingInCheck and isCheckmate to promotionPieceSelect after piece is chosen
 - when user is not on the latest move the state gets wonky when you select a piece or move. maybe disable the game
 - right now we are validating for checks on save but not checkmate. add checkmate checks properly